 Busby has backcountry snowboarded on all seven continents and he and his wife, Mollie, live off the grid with their flock of chickens, ducks, turkeys, and dogs.
-Together, the two have had their homestead, The Busby Hive, featured internationally in addition to HGTV and DIY channel, for their sustainable off-grid building and living methods.
+Together, the two have had their homestead, The Busby Hive, featured internationally, in addition to the HGTV and DIY channels, for their sustainable off-grid building and living methods.

 Busby is also the founder of an international nonprofit called Riding On Insulin, which hosts action sports camps for 500 plus kids and adults living with Type 1 diabetes across multiple countries each year.